nebari-dev/nebari/docs/source/04_how_to_guides/3_qhub-azure-deploy_guide.md

 ### 2. Security

-The security section of the configuration file is for configuring security and authentication details, relating to your QHub deployment.
-You will need to provide your Digital Ocean account credentials on the appropriate lines of the configuration file as shown below.
+The security section of the configuration file specifies security and authentication details.
+You will need to provide your Azure account credentials on the appropriate lines of the configuration file as shown below.

 ```yaml
 security: